Skip to content

 Google's own guidance explains what happens after you apply for production access:

-From Google's guidance:
+From Google's guidance

 • After you apply, Google reviews your submission and emails the account owner with an update.